jadecobra/python_tdd_exercises/source/truth table 02: logical conjunction.rst

   * in 1 case where ``p is True`` and ``q is True`` it returns True
   * in the 3 remaining cases it returns False
-  * this means in a binary operation with 2 outcomes we only need to write a condition for one and write an else for the other.
+  * this means in a binary operation with 2 outcomes I only need to write a condition for one and write an else for the other.
 This will save us having to write out a condition for every case

-* python equality `comparisons <https://docs.python.org/3/reference/expressions.html?highlight=ternary%20conditional#comparisons>`_ for booleans can be implicitly stated because python calls ``bool()`` on the values, e.g ``if p == True`` can be rewritten as ``if p`` so we can rewrite our ``if`` statement in a simpler way
+* python equality `comparisons <https://docs.python.org/3/reference/expressions.html?highlight=ternary%20conditional#comparisons>`_ for booleans can be implicitly stated because python calls ``bool()`` on the values, e.g ``if p == True`` can be rewritten as ``if p`` so I can rewrite the ``if`` statement in a simpler way
   .. code-block:: python

        def logical_conjunction(p, q):